unconst/BitTensor/README.md

 In our collaborative domain, we require a Machine Intelligence problem which is general enough to interest a diverse set of stake holders.
 Moreover, the problem should be sufficiently difficult to warrant such a global system and the data used to train it should be ubiquitous and cheap.

 For our purposes, we choose unsupervised representation learning [5,6,7,9,10,14,24,25], where components train themselves on large-scale unlabeled corpora to learn a basis ('representation') for downstream tasks.
-Knowledge attained learning in this way is general and transferrable, and has been highly successful improving performance across a wide spectrum of tasks.
+Knowledge attained by learning in this way is general and transferrable.
+It is also highly successful at improving performance across a wide spectrum of tasks.

 Within this modality, we initially focus on Language Representation from text in the most general sense.
 Each components is learning to understand raw language and will respond to queries in pure unicode strings with semantic representations.
 We leave tokenization and parsing to each component and outputs across the network are fixed length vectors.